Tired of spending money on routine auto repair expenses? You may be able to save time and money by doing some of the work yourself.

 Watch him go through the process in the video below.

 Theo also walked us through how to change a turn signal bulb.
-Here are the steps you should follow:
+Here are the steps:

 - Go to the auto store armed with information about the make, model and year of your car.
 The clerk should be able to tell you which bulb you need.
 (They generally run about $5.)